janvanwassenhove/MusicAgent/README.md

 ![publishing phase](Assets/recording_publish_phase.png)

-The eventual output is a booklet with an album cover, and of course the coded song track in a *.rb file.
+The eventual output is a booklet with an album cover (optionally a recording depending on chosen configuration), and of course the coded song track in a *.rb file.

 ## Using Music Agent
 ### Prerequisites